TobiasZawada/elgrep/README.md

 Installation
 ----
-Save `elgrep.el` in one of the directories specified in the `laod-path` of emacs and put the following line into your initialization file (e.g., `~/.emacs`):
+Save `elgrep.el` in one of the directories specified in the `load-path` of emacs and put the following line into your initialization file (e.g., `~/.emacs`):

 `(require 'elgrep)`